 Together with mentor Ranga Yogeshwar, the TOP 100 honours the most innovative of Germany's small and medium-sized enterprises.
-The TOP 100 has been established for more than 20 years and is:
+The TOP 100 has been established for 25 years and is:

 Ranga Yogeshwar, a physicist and well-known radio and television presenter in Germany, is the TOP 100 project's mentor.